 - I am currently taking on clients for Centering Prayer One on One Coaching sessions.
 I am happy to setup weekly, bi-weekly or monthly sessions with you over the phone or skype to help you go deeper into your centering prayer practice and integrate it into your daily life.
 Contact me for more information.
+The rate is $50 – $75 per hour.
 The first session is 1/2 off.

 - Pilgrimage of a Soul: Contemplative Spirituality for the Active Life by Phileena Heuertz

 this post may contain affiliate links